dijez/requirement-analysis/README.md

 - Requirement Documentation: document the requirements in a detailed and structured format
 - Requirement Analysis and Modeling: analyze and priotize the requirement
 - Requirement Validation: review and vaidate the requirements with stakeholders

+## Types of Requirements
+### Functional Requirements
+This describes what the system should do.
+- search property
+- Booking property
+- Payment property
+- Notification property
+### Non-Functional Requirements
+This describes how the system should perform.
+- Reliability
+- Scalability